Guide to Narcissistic Victim Syndrome

 Narcissistic abusers frequently undermine their victims’ work or achievements in order to maintain control and assert their superiority.

-This can involve belittling the victim’s accomplishments, questioning their competence, or taking credit for their successes.
+This can involve belittling your accomplishments, questioning your competence, or taking credit for your successes.

-Over time, these tactics can cause the victim to doubt their own abilities and question the value of their work, which further erodes their self-confidence and self-worth.
+Over time, these tactics can cause you to doubt your own abilities and question the value of your work, which further erodes your self-confidence and self-worth.

 13. Defamation of Character